-- Poor reimbursement for DXA scanning threatens OP treatment - The number of patients with Osteoporosis on treatment is staying flat at 15% due to poor reimbursement and patient fear ie overemphasis by media on potential drug side effects - Drug reimbursement issues - Non compliance
+- Poor reimbursement for DXA scanning threatens OP treatment - The number of patients with Osteoporosis on treatment was at 15% and now be as low as 3% due to poor reimbursement and patient fear ie overemphasis by media on potential drug side effects - Drug reimbursement issues - Non compliance - Step therapy recommends against using anabolic therapies earlier even though there is data to suggest they are more effective when used earlier.
+Switching from denosumab to teriparatide results in progressive or transient bone loss.